Temporary Foreign Workers

 As a temporary foreign worker, your employer is responsible for making sure that you are covered by medical and health insurance and worker's compensation when you arrive in Canada.
 All workers, including temporary foreign workers, are covered by provincial Employment Standards.
 In general, occupations in Alberta are covered by Occupational Health and Safety legislation; some exceptions are farm workers, housekeepers and nannies.

-The Alberta Employment and Immigration website contains a number of information resources for Temporary Foreign Workers, including the contact information for the province's Temporary Foreign Worker Advisory Offices.
+The Alberta government website contains a number of information resources for Temporary Foreign Workers, including the contact information for the province's Temporary Foreign Worker Advisory Offices.
 The website also provides help for employers with questions about the Temporary Foreign Worker program.